micans/pick/README.md

 (3)   pick -A < data.txt
 ```

-Pick columns using indexes and an index range (1).
-The output order is as specified.
+If no header is present indexes and index ranges can be used.
 `-k` implies the first row has no special meaning (as column names) and handles are 1-based indexes.
+(1) The output order is as specified.
-Pick columns using a regular expression for column names (2).
+(2) Pick columns using a regular expression for column names.
 This can be helpful for large tables.
 Quotes
 are needed to prevent shell interpretation of characters that are special to the shell.

 ```